Zelenskiy and Poland's Duda pay tribute to victims of WW2 massacre | Law-Order

 Television footage showed Ukraine's Volodymyr Zelenskiy and his Polish counterpart Andrzej Duda in a church in the western Ukrainian city of Lutsk on Sunday during a service held in memory of the victims.
 Polish historians say that up to 12,000 Ukrainians were also killed in Polish retaliatory operations.

 "Together we pay tribute to all the innocent victims of Volhynia!
-Memory unites us!," Duda's office wrote on Twitter.
+Memory unites us!," Duda's office and Zelenskiy both wrote on Twitter.
 "Together we are stronger."
-Zelenskiy tweeted the same statement in both Ukrainian and Polish.
+The service was attended by the heads of the largest Orthodox and Catholic churches in Ukraine and the head of the Polish Bishop's Conference, Archbishop Stanislaw Gadecki.

-The massacre caused an unusually public row between Poland and Ukraine earlier this year, after a Polish foreign ministry spokesman said that Zelenskiy should apologise and ask for forgiveness for the events in Volhynia.
-However, Ukraine's parliament speaker Ruslan Stefanchuk moved to defuse tensions in May when he told the Polish parliament that Kyiv understood Poland's pain.
+The Ukrainian president's chief of staff, Andriy Yermak, wrote on Telegram that Ukraine and Poland were "united against a common enemy who dreamed of dividing us".
+The head of Duda's office said the fact that the presidents were commemorating the victims together was "historic", but that more work was needed.

-On Friday Polish Prime Minister Mateusz Morawiecki visited western Ukraine to pay tribute to the victims.
+"This is not the end of this difficult road, explaining to our Ukrainian friends about the historical truth, it will of course be continued," Pawel Szrot told private broadcaster Polsat News.
 The Polish parliament has said that the murders, carried out between 1943 and 1945 by the Ukrainian Insurgent Army and the Organization of Ukrainian Nationalists under the leadership of Stepan Bandera, bore elements of genocide.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)